basilfx/RNGstick/README.md

 The problem with random numbers is that you cannot prove they are random.
 However, there are statistical tests which can indicate if a sequence of random numbers is 'random' enough.
 Even a sequence of numbers that doesn't look random could be random, as the random number generator could produce this sequence.

 Three programs are available to check the produced sequences.
 The first is `ent`, which calculates the Entropy, Chi-square Distribution and the Arithmetic Mean Value.
 The second one is `rngtest`, which implements the FIPS 140-2 tests.
 The last one is `dieharder`, which implements a lot of different tests.

+Sidenote: SHA-1 will generate more bytes of randomness for one input byte.
+In some sense it is a pseudorandom algorithm.
+Given the internal state, the next output bytes can be predicted if the next input byte is predictable.
+Since SHA-1 is a computational strong hash function, it will most-certainly pass all statistical tests by default.

 TODO add test results here